UoB-COMSM0166/2026-group-27/README.md

 - 15% ~750 words

 - Teamwork.
-How did you work together, what tools and methods did you use?
+How did you work together?
+What tools and methods did you use?
 Did you define team roles?
 Reflection on how you worked together.
-Be honest, we want to hear about what didn't work as well as what did work, and importantly how your team adapted throughout the project.
+Be honest, we want to hear about what didn't work as well as what did work, and importantly, how your team adapted throughout the project.

 # 8. NEW: Sustainability, ethics and accessibility (10% 750 words)